indeedeng/imhotep/index.md

 - Combine results from multiple time-series datasets
 - Build your own data tools for analysis, monitoring, reporting, and automated data processing on top of the Imhotep platform

-At Indeed, we use Imhotep to answer these and many more questions about how people around the world are using our job search engine:
+At Indeed, we use Imhotep to answer the following and many more questions about how people around the world are using our job search engine:

 - How many unique job queries were performed on a specific day in a specific country?
 - What are the top 50 queries in a specific country?
 How many times did job seekers click on a search result for each of those queries?